 It asked a crumb – of me.

 Spring is approaching and we can feel it.
 The snow is mostly melted and the patch of daffodils in the backyard is making its comeback.
 February was hard for me; snow and cold temperatures kept me from going outside.
 During the last couple of days, with warmer temperatures and sunny blue skies, I opened windows to let some fresh air in.
-The house felt differently right away and so did I.
+The house felt different right away and so did I.

 Today marks a more personal anniversary as well.
 One year ago today, after a five-year hiatus, I launched The Art of New Beginnings.
 The irony that my new beginning will be forever tied to the anniversary of the lockdown and the pandemic does not escape me.